-If a rider changes cattle after visibly committing to a specific cow, and the rider has put their hand down, a five (5) point penalty will be assessed.
+If a rider changes cattle after visibly committing to a specific cow, a five (5) point penalty will be assessed.

 NOTE: All reviews on change of cattle must be reviewed at normal speed (no slow motion).

 EXAMPLE 1: During the process of cutting a cow, the Cutter drives a group of cattle away from the herd.
 Before the Cutter makes an attempt to cut one of these cows, three (3) other cows leave the herd and walk to a position nearby but do not join the first group of cattle.